gedw99/goPocJsonSchemaForm/README.md

 }
 ```

-## Other use cases
+## Deno, Bun, Nodejs

 Will wrap with deno2 for JS people since you will not need golang coding to run and change it, since the system is self reflective.

+## NATS Evolution

-It can each deep down into NATS and configure NATS at runtime based on your DB structure.
+It can reach deep down into NATS and configure NATS at runtime based on your DB structure, allows real time stream evolution.

+## Data Providers

 Hook up to AnyQuery ( https://github.com/julien040/anyquery ) and Conduit ( https://github.com/ConduitIO ) using the Provider pattern so quicky add other storage Architypes.